zrafa/esp8266_atmega328p/README.md

 Usage
 =====

-Join your laptop/phone to "AVR_ESP_demo" wifi.
+Join your laptop/phone to "AVR_wifi_ESP" wifi.

 Then, you can point chrome or firefox (or whatever) to http://192.168.4.1 (192.168.4.1 is the IP address of esp8266).
 The request from chrome/firefox